 1 Identify and implement a monitoring and evaluation program to assess the implementation and impact of Cycling Strategy recommendations.
 2 Document input gathered and trends / changes that occur and the action taken by the County and the local area municipalities as a result of the information gathered.
 3 Establish a maintenance approach which addresses / considers cycling facilities.
 4 Invest in and utilize technologies to support data collection / gathering.
 5 Work with local clubs and interest groups to undertake data collection along cycling linkages.
-6 Establish a database of information needed to facilitate the monitoring program and identify an individual to update and gather information as needed.
+E Establish a database of information needed to facilitate the monitoring program and identify an individual to update and gather information as needed.
 7 Application of ongoing and continuous evaluation tactics to gauge potential change and influence.
-8 Establish partnerships with local agencies, stakeholders, clubs / organizations.
-9 Develop and apply of a range of measures including planning, engineering and design considerations.
-10 Integrate digital technology and manual documentation.
+8 Γ+L :L+ :: L 9 D 1[Integrate digital technology and manual